The Emperor buried me when he was young, and forgot all about me.

 I asked him: “At what speed do you wish to go, my lord?
 Like the wind?
 Like thought?
 Like desire, or like a curse?”

-The young man (whose name was Petru) looked around him in every direction.
+Petru looked around him in every direction.
 A desert spread out before us so vast that it made his hair stand on end.
 “We will ride at different speeds,” he said.
 “Not so fast as to grow tired nor so slow as to waste time.”